 - Help you get connected to a therapist on campus or in the community.

 How to contact an advocate:

 During business hours, you may call the Director of CAPE at 303-871-3853 or email email@example.com to get connected to an advocate.

 After hours, the CAPE Helpline exists to assist members of the University of Denver community who have experienced gender-based violence.
 This includes sexual assault, relationship violence or stalking/harassment.
 Through the Helpline, trained advocates assist survivors, and any family or friends, to cope with the physical, psychological, judicial and/ or legal aftermath resulting from gender-based violence.

 Call the Emergency & Crisis Dispatch Line at 303-871-3000 and ask the dispatcher to speak to the CAPE advocate on-call.
 The dispatch person will ask for your phone number so that the advocate can call you back.
 You do not need to leave any other information.

 NOTE: Calling for an advocate does not obligate reporting anything to the police or the university, except when there is a significant public safety concern.

 Who are the advocates?

-Advocates are volunteers (students, staff, faculty and Denver community members) who completed an intensive 40-hour training program.
+Advocates are counseling staff and trainees who have completed an intensive 40-hour training program.
 They understand the complexity of sexual assault, relationship violence and stalking/harassment–and can assist individuals in making decisions and/or obtaining resources.
 They are educated about medical, criminal, legal and the university systems and can provide emotional support, information and options.
-Although advocates undergo an intensive 40-hour training program, they are not trained or certified counselors and their role is to listen to the survivor and to explain options rather than offer crisis counseling.